DeKUT-DSAIL/arm-dev-summit/bioacoustics/README.md

 </details>

+# Workshop Instructions

+We will use the following guidelines for the workshop

-## Preparing models test setup
+### Preparing models test setup

 <details>
   <summary>Click to expand!</summary>
 We will demonstrate acoustic classification of birds using a Jetson Nano, some LEDs, and a USB microphone.
-To prepare the setup, we need to shutdown the Jetson Nano first and disconnect it from power.
-Run the following command on the command line and enter the password when prompted:
+Ensure tha the Jetson Nano is not powered before preparing the setup.
+To shutdown the Jetson Nano, Run the following command on the command line and enter the password when prompted:

 ```cpp
 sudo shutdown now